 An important ingredient to your success in the Canadian workplace is continuous learning.
 Canada is a “knowledge society” that values education.
 To be effective in your workplace and in your community, you need to develop your skills constantly and stay up-to-date with changing technologies.
-Generally, you should be open to learning new things.
-Even activities like learning French or ice skating, show your willingness to know about Canadian culture.
+You should generally be open to learning new things, especially about Canadian culture.

 The good news is that there are many professional and personal development programs for newcomers.
 Many are offered for free.
 Even workplaces offer trainings and encourage employees to participate.
+All that is needed is your willingness to learn.
 Here are some of the many learning opportunities you can explore:

 - If you don’t know your Canadian Language Benchmark, you can go to WELARC (Winnipeg), Westman Immigrant Centre (Brandon) or SEELS (Steinbach).
 These agencies will also refer you to the appropriate language centres for the courses that you need.